dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a compile-time error if:

+*   The augmented constructor has any initializers.
+*   The augmented constructor has a body.
-*   The augmented constructor has an initializer list or a body, or it has a redirection.
+*   The augmented constructor has a redirection.

+This redirecting generative constructor now behaves exactly like any other redirecting generative constructor when it is invoked.

 #### Redirecting factory constructors